RaevensRobbe/Pi-aser/README.md

 I used a python script to get everything to work.

-If you dont want a site to run and just the laser piano I recommend you to look at my app.py because there I have a fast scan over the ldr's if your hands are above it or not.
-If you want to use the site i recommend to look at app_backup.py because in my app.py my site didnt work because of 2 threads and I couldn't find a solution in time.
+When you scan you will be able to see your times you played on the history graph on the site.
+You have to scan twice (first time to start second time to stop) You also be able to see your decibels live on the website if you scan.

-Have a lot of fun with this project
+Have a lot of fun with this project!
-!